-These aims are fulfilled through the Wellbeing (PSHE) programme, and pastoral care, help and advice are always available from staff and the Health and Wellbeing Centre.
+These aims are fulfilled through a PSHE programme, and pastoral care, help and advice are always available from staff and the College Medical Centre.
 The College actively co-operates with other agencies such as the local Police and Social Services to deliver its commitment to drugs education and to deal with incidents of substance use and misuse.
 The policy will be reviewed regularly and in the light of any drug related incidents.

 There will be no random tests of pupils for drug abuse.
-However, if there is reason to suspect that a particular pupil has been misusing drugs, the Head reserves the right to authorise a Drugs test.
+However, if there is reason to suspect that a particular pupil has been misusing drugs, the Head reserves the right to authorise a test of a urine sample.